What impact does the GDPR have on clubs and associations?

 Does a club or association have to appoint a data protection officer?

 Yes, in accordance with Art.
-37 GDPR, a data protection officer must be appointed in the association if the association has more than 20 employees.
+37 GDPR a data protection officer must be appointed in the association if the association has more than 20 employees.
 You must take into account that not only full-time employees are counted, but also part-time employees, mini-jobbers and volunteers.
 An internal or external data protection officer can be appointed.
-2B Advice can provide your club or association with an experienced legal and data protection expert as an external data protection officer: External Data Protection Officer: Services of 2B Advice GmbH (2b-advice.com)
+2B Advice can provide your club or association with an experienced legal and data protection expert as an external data protection officer: External Data Protection Officers: Services of 2B Advice GmbH (2b-advice.com)

 Related articles from our blog: What are the costs of a data protection officer?
 Read here